monte-language/monte/docs/source/semantics.rst

 argument, and then each named argument pattern is unified against each named argument.

+If the number of arguments in the message differs from the number of argument patterns in the method, an error is thrown.
+Informally, the method and message must have the same arity.

 If unification fails, an error is thrown.

 After unification, the guard expression is evaluated and its produced value is